 A surety bond is often required to protect third parties from breaches of contract or obligation.
-There are two main types of surety bonds in NJ.
+There are two main types of surety bonds.
 Commercial bonds and contract bonds ensure code compliance and contract fulfillment, respectively.
 Both types of bonds are typically not optional; that is, they are required in order to obtain certain licenses or begin a construction project.

 1. Commercial Bonds